stulp/dmpbbo/demos/dynamicalsystems/README.md

 Demonstrates how to initialize and integrate an exponential dynamical system.
 One (optional) argument is interpreted to be a directory to which to store the result.

-The Python wrapper has the same interface, but uses a default directory in /tmp/
+The Python wrapper has the same interface, but uses a default directory.

 ## demoDynamicalSystems.cpp / demoDynamicalSystems.py